2021 Chignik earthquake: July 2020

-The earthquake on July 21, 2020, was the result of thrust faulting on the Aleutian subduction zone where the Pacific plate subducts underneath the North American plate, forming the Aleutian Trench and Arc.
-This convergent boundary is one of the most active in the world, and was the location of the 1964 Alaska earthquake; the largest recorded in North America, and the second largest in the world.
-On average, the rate at which these plates converge is about 64 mm/year.
-The earthquake struck east of the Shumagin Gap, a 125 mi seismic gap in the subduction zone which hasn't ruptured with a large quake for at least 100 years.
+The earthquake on July 21, 2020, was the result of thrust faulting on the Aleutian subduction zone, where the Pacific plate subducts underneath the North American plate, forming the Aleutian Trench and Arc.
+This convergent boundary is one of the most active in the world, and was the location of the 1964 Alaska earthquake, the largest recorded in North America and the second-largest in the world.
+On average, the rate at which these plates converge is about 6.4 cm/yr.
+The earthquake struck east of the Shumagin Gap, a 125 mi seismic gap in the subduction zone which had not ruptured with a large quake for at least 100 years.
 Previously, it was thought that the subducting plate in the Shumagin Gap was poorly coupled to the overriding crust, quietly slipping and preventing large quakes.
 However, research suggests that the seismic gap, contrary to speculation that it might be a relatively "safe" seismic zone in the arc, may pose a threat similar to that of the rest of the Aleutian subduction zone.
 It was also the largest earthquake in 2020 by magnitude.

 The earthquake ruptured an area of about 120 × 60 mi, equal to about 7200 sqmi.
 The estimated maximum slip along this fault surface was about 3 to 4 m.

 The earthquake appears to have only partially ruptured the Shumagin segment of the subduction zone, at 75%.
 Estimated fault rupture dimensions are a width of 140 km, and length of 250 km, with a depth ranging from 11 to 49 km along the subduction zone.
-The rupture of this earthquake did not propagate towards the shallow, near trench section of the subduction zone.
+The rupture of this earthquake did not propagate towards the shallow, near-trench section of the subduction zone.
 The lack of seismic activity on the shallow section may suggest that section is locked and accumulating elastic energy, raising the issue on the potential for tsunami earthquakes occurring.

 No severe damage or injuries were reported in the aftermath of the earthquake.
-Mild damage occurred in Sand Point with reports of damaged docks, cracked roads and cement.
+Mild damage occurred in Sand Point with reports of damaged docks and cracked roads and cement.
 It was reportedly felt as far as Vancouver and Victoria, more than 1500 mi away.